moznion/aws-lambda-perl5-layer/README.md

 - us-west-1
 - us-west-2

+### 1'.
+Building a layer yourself

+If you want to build a layer and use that instead of provided layer, please follow the following sequence.

-How to build a layer
+#### How to build a layer
---

 ```
 $ make build-docker-container PERL_VERSION=x.x.x CONTAINER_TAG=x.x